FAQ – Frequently asked questions

-As a completely non profit organisation, we are grateful for any help you can provide, whether this be financial support or your time.
+As a non-profit organisation run wholly by volunteers we are always grateful for offers of support.
 You can help us in the following ways:

-- Donate old or unused doggy items (Must be clean etc) - if you have spare dog toys, leads, harnesses, collars, bowls or food, please consider donating it to us.
-We have a number of drop off points: Hook Vets, Morrisons in Fleet, Pets Corner in Fleet, Farnborough, Alton & Wokingham, and Pets at Home in Farnham.
-Unfortunately, we are unable to accept pillows or quilts.
+Donate old or unused doggy items (must be clean and in usable condition please).
+If you have spare dog toys, leads, harnesses, collars, bowls or food, please consider donating to us at one of our drop off points.
+Unfortunately, we cannot accept duvets, pillows or quilts.

-- Promote our social media pages - we are on FaceBook and Instagram, so please give us a follow and spread the word!
-The more you share, like, comment and engage with our posts, the more people see them.
+Promote our social media pages.
+We are active on Facebook and Instagram, so please give us a follow and spread the word!
+The more you share, like and comment, the more engagement and support we receive.